 02 of 06

-Colombian snacks and breads are tasty treats for breakfast or to enjoy in the afternoon with a cup of coffee.
+Colombian snacks and bread are tasty treats for breakfast or to enjoy in the afternoon with a cup of coffee.
 Pandebono is a cheese bread made with tapioca flour and cornmeal; the dough is formed into balls and baked until they puff up.
 South American cuisine is famous for its arepas--these corn cakes can be eaten simply with butter or topped with cheese.
 If you can't decide between savory and sweet, aborrajadas (fried sweet plantains with cheese) are sure to satisfy.
 Slices of plantain are stuffed with cheese, coated in batter and deep fried.

 03 of 06

 How about something a little different to serve with that steak or chicken?
 Colombian side dishes take basics like potatoes, beans, and rice to a whole new level.
 Papas chorreadas is a Colombian specialty of boiled red potatoes with cheese sauce, while frijoles Colombianos (Colombian red beans) combines red beans with tomatoes, green onion, and crispy bacon.
-If serving seafood, you may want to try coconut rice (arroz con coco), which features a uniquely Colombian way of cooking the coconut milk until the liquid separates and the solids begin to caramelize.
+If serving seafood, you may want to try coconut rice (Arroz con coco), which features a uniquely Colombian way of cooking the coconut milk until the liquid separates and the solids begin to caramelize.

 04 of 06